Introduction

 SCALA’s work in Argentina is aligned with the country’s NDCs that recognize the role that agro-industrial production has and will continue to have in the country due to its significant contribution to national GDP as well as to be an important source of employment as well as to its commitment to the Global Methane Pledge.

-Moving ahead, with the support of the Bioeconomy Secretary at the National Government, SCALA aims to:
+Moving ahead, with the support of the Secretary of Agriculture, Livestock and Fisheries and the Undersecretary of Environment, the SCALA programme is:

-All this work is being done building on existing successful experiences in the country, benefiting from existent public-private partnerships, and building an inclusive multi-stakeholder process that can meet the unique needs of smallholder farmers, rural communities, women, and youth to ensure the overall success of Argentina's climate action agenda.
+All this work is being done by building on existing successful experiences in the country, benefiting from existing public-private partnerships, and establishing an inclusive, multi-stakeholder process that can meet the unique needs of smallholder farmers, rural communities, women, and youth to ensure the overall success of Argentina's climate action agenda.

 - National